Walk the perimeter now to assess roof damage that could cause major issues down the road.

-“Fall’s a good time for a pre-winter walk around,” says Dave Lincon, a Sears Home Improvement roofing expert.
+“Fall’s a good time for a pre-winter walk around,” says Dave Lincon, a home improvement expert for Sears Home Services.
 There are a few things you can safely check from below to assess the situation up above.

 Check the ground near the house for signs of excessive granulation — those tiny roofing pebbles that are stuck to the shingles.
 “That’s a sign of age when those things are coming off practically in buckets,” Lincon says.

 Look up around the roof’s edges for shingles that are pulling up, cracked or missing altogether.
 And don’t forget to make sure your gutters are cleaned out, Lincon says.
 “If water doesn’t have anywhere to go, it will build up in the gutters and seep back up under the shingles and cause premature rotting of the roof decking or leak into the house,” he says.